mit-rss/wall_follower/README.md

 ### Manual Navigation

-When you are ready, disconnect the power adapters to the energizer and motors and plug the motors in.
+When you are ready, disconnect the power adapters to the energizer and plug the batteries in.

 ![motor_plugged](media/39604958785_8e8161b88e_k.jpg)